Skip to content

 Use descriptors

 To create a wallet using BDK, we need some descriptors for our wallet.
-This example uses public descriptors (meaning they cannot be used to sign transactions) on Signet.
-Step 7 and below will fail unless you replace those public descriptors with private ones of your own and fund them using Signet coins through a faucet.
+This example uses public descriptors (meaning they cannot be used to sign transactions) to create the wallet, sync, and build transactions, and the associated private descriptors to sign the PSBT.
 Refer to the Creating Descriptors page for information on how to generate your own private descriptors.

-These are taproot descriptors (tr()) using public keys on Signet (tpub) as described in BIP86.
+These are taproot descriptors (tr()) using public keys on Regtest (tpub) as described in BIP86.
 The first descriptor is an HD wallet with a path for generating addresses to give out externally for payments.
-The second one is used by the wallet to generate addresses to pay ourselves change when sending payments (remember that UTXOs must be spent in full, so you often need to make change).
+The second one is used by the wallet to generate addresses to pay ourselves change when sending payments.

 Create or load a wallet